-The only discretion the court has is to postpone the date for up to 42 days if the tenant can prove exceptional hardship.
+The only discretion the court has, is to postpone the date by a maximum of 42 days if the tenant can prove exceptional hardship will be caused otherwise.

-These orders are often made in cases of rent arrears.
-If a landlord can only prove a discretionary ground 10.
-That is that the tenant was behind with the rent as a posed to 2 months behind as in the mandatory ground 8.
-The court may make an order for possession but suspend it if the tenant meets certain conditions.
-District judges are very sympathetic to tenants who experience problems due for example to failure of the local authority to pay housing benefit or where the tenant has short term financial difficulties.
+These orders are most often made in cases of rent arrears.
+If a landlord can only prove a discretionary round 10; that is, the tenant's rent is behind, but not the 2 months in arrears required for the mandatory ground 8.
+In this case the court may make an order for possession but suspend it if the tenant meets certain conditions.
+District judges are very sympathetic to tenants who experience problems due for example to failure of the local authority to pay housing benefit, or where the tenant has experienced some short term financial difficulties.

 In the case of rent arrears the tenant may agree to pay the rent plus a specified amount each week to pay off the arrears, in which case the court are likely to suspend the order for possession.
 If the tenant then defaults on these conditions, the landlord can then apply to the court for the order to be made absolute or for a warrant of possession to be issued.
 There is no requirement for the court to grant this and they may decide instead to suspend the order for possession.
 This lack of clarity and potential extended time period is why a landlord should always seek possession on a mandatory rather than a discretionary ground where this is possible.